daniel3735928559/wip-ctfs/README.md

 # CTF

-This is a respository for select CTF data including:
+This is a respository for select CTF files including:

 * [writeups]: Writeups of select CTFs I have done
 * [challenges]: CTF challenges I have created (that have already been used)